jimenasalinasgroppo/MDEF/docs/term3/03-Prototyping For Design.md

 As Blender is a tool focused on animation it is not necessarily the right tool always.
 However, Victor showed how he used Blender applied to Romi, a project focused on the south of France and north of Spain using tools for farmer hackers.
 This real-life example helped contextualize the tool to design settings.

+As such, the class underscored how knowing and using tools like Blender can be a valuable asset for designers in their work.

 ![](../images/MT03/blender.jpeg)